bl4dee/CS2-Sticker-Downloader/README.md

 ## Features

-- ✅ Download all CS2 stickers (1000+ files)
+-  Download all CS2 stickers (1000+ files)
-- ✅ Two download methods: Direct GitHub repository or organized API
+-  Two download methods: Direct GitHub repository or organized API
-- ✅ Automatic organization by tournaments, collections, and types
+-  Automatic organization by tournaments, collections, and types
-- ✅ Smart downloading (skips existing files)
+-  Smart downloading (skips existing files)
-- ✅ Rate limiting to be respectful to servers
+-  Rate limiting to be respectful to servers
-- ✅ Error handling and progress tracking
-- ✅ Cross-platform (Windows, macOS, Linux)

 ## Installation